6 Weight Loss Challenges and Tips for Women

 • Find a quiet place to meditate for a few minutes.

 Even if you are getting what seems like an adequate total number of hours of sleep, the quality of your sleep could be off.
-Having trouble falling and staying asleep and spending less time in restorative, deep sleep are common issues among women.
-And, if your nighttime sleep is off, you may be more likely to take naps during the day, which can further affect your sleep in a vicious cycle.
+If you feel exhausted during the day, you could wind up napping, which can throw your nighttime sleep schedule off.

-A healthy diet should be low in saturated and trans fats, cholesterol, added sugars and salt, and include whole fruits, vegetables, whole grains, fat-free or low-fat dairy, and lean proteins.
+A healthy diet should be low in saturated and trans fats, cholesterol, added sugars, and salt, and include fresh fruits, vegetables, whole grains, fat-free or low-fat dairy, and lean proteins.
 Eating breakfast and smaller meals or small, healthy snacks throughout the day may help you practice portion control.
 It can help to use smaller plates or bowls and avoid eating snacks straight from the package.

 Exercise may also up your metabolism by building muscle or helping you keep what you have.
 The U.S. Department of Health and Human Services recommends that adults get at least 150 minutes of moderate-intensity physical activity each week (like brisk walking) and do muscle-strengthening activities (like push-ups or sit-ups) on two or more days each week.

-Tip: Limit your exposure to magazines, TV, social media, and other sources that promote an ideal of unhealthy body composition.
+Tip: Limit your exposure to social media sources that promote an ideal of unhealthy body composition.
 Research shows that exposure to body positive media may improve self-esteem and mood.
-If you have an occasional treat, be kind to yourself.
-Slips are bound to happen occasionally.
+When you have an occasional treat, be kind to yourself.
 Remind yourself that you can get back on track, and that it takes time to see results.
 If it took three years to put those extra pounds on, it's not unreasonable to give yourself enough time to get them off.

 Article sources open article sources